-Much like the job of an online recruiter or headhunter, a legal recruiter finds “talent” needed by law firms, courthouses and even private companies looking for specific professionals.
+Much like the job of an online recruiter or headhunter, a legal recruiter finds “talent” needed by law firms, courthouses, and private companies looking for specific professionals.

-A legal recruiter has background in law and experience in the Human Resources field.
-He/she can work from home as a solo headhunter, or become a contractor to a headhunting company.
+A legal recruiter needs to have a strong background in law as well as extensive experience in human resources.
+They can work from home as a solo headhunter, or become a contractor to a headhunting company.
 The choice will be up to you.

-Legal professionals don’t need to go too far out of the left field when it comes to their work-from-home job of choice.
+Legal professionals don’t need to look too far when it comes to their work-from-home job of choice.

-Although these work from home legal jobs are three separate types of profession, I bunched them all together because their requirements are similar: can understand legal jargon, knows how to use citation, type quickly, writes and proofreads documents, and so on.
+Although these work from home legal jobs are three separate types of jobs, I lumped them together because their requirements are similar: a firm grasp of legal jargon, knowledge of citations, fast typing speed, writing and proofreading skills, and so on.

 Of course, you need to be familiar with the language you’re trying to translate, or the deep legal terms you’re trying to interpret.

-E-discovery (shortcut for electronic discovery) is a billion-dollar industry wherein people with legal background are collecting and processing every piece of document and evidence from lawsuits and criminal cases in the hopes of preserving them as electronically-stored information (ESI) for future research.
+E-discovery (shortcut for electronic discovery) is a billion-dollar industry wherein people with legal backgrounds collect and process documents and evidence from lawsuits and criminal cases in the hopes of preserving them as electronically stored information (ESI) for future research.